microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/endswithtransformation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Outputs an attribute or constant if the input ends with the specified value.
+Contains the output of a transformation if the input ends with the specified value.

 Inherits from [customClaimTransformation](../resources/customclaimtransformation.md).